Cycletouring the

 city cops will be happy that you have some sort of

-has recently been officially announced that this
+but it has recently been officially announced that

-won't be enforced (officially not enforcing
+this won't be enforced (officially not enforcing

 official law is the Dutch way of doing things, and